leviwheatcroft/rendAr/README.md

 MooTools awesome Slick engine can create elements from declarations like 'tag.class#id'. rendAr simply feeds an array structure (template) through the Slick engine.
 It's an easy way to generate complex DOM structures complete with styles and events.

 Why use rendAr?
- - It's trully tiny. **The minified version weighs in at just 358b** - thats right, less than 1kb.
- - The array structure is intuitive, takes a moment to master, and is easily readable.
- - Super simple to handle, just declare your array, and rendAr it.
+It's trully tiny **The minified version weighs in at just 358b** - thats right, less than 1kb.
+The array structure is intuitive, takes a moment to master, and is easily readable.
+It's Super simple to handle, just declare your array, and rendAr it.

 ![Screenshot](http://github.com/Mr5o1/rendAr/raw/master/screenshot.png)